Starbucks Iced Chai Tea Latte

-This Starbucks Iced Chai Tea Latte recipe is even better than the original with milk included for a rich and creamy flavor.
-The warm flavors of cinnamon, cardamom, and black peppercorns in the chai infuse this drink and bring notes of the holidays to the summer.
+This Copycat Starbucks Iced Chai Tea Latte recipe is even better than the original with milk included for a rich and creamy flavor.
+The warm flavors of cinnamon, cardamom, and black peppercorns in this chai-infused drink, bring notes of the holidays to the summer.

 This Starbucks Iced Chai Tea Latte copycat feels like you’ve stepped into the winter holidays in the summer and brings warm flavors right up against this iced drink with ice cubes, milk, and honey.
 Sprinkle the top with a bit of cinnamon or nutmeg and your tongue won’t be able to tell which season it is.